fpereiro/gotoB/readme.md

 - `R`: [recalc](https://github.com/fpereiro/recalc).
 - `c`: [cocholate](https://github.com/fpereiro/cocholate).

 You can use these libraries at your discretion.
-If you do so, I recommend also assigning local variables to them:
+If you do so, I recommend also assigning local variables to them, for clarity's sake:

 ```javascript
 var dale = window.dale, teishi = window.teishi, lith = window.lith, c = window.c;